 This summary highlights information contained elsewhere in this prospectus.
 You should read this entire prospectus carefully, including the sections titled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the notes thereto contained in this prospectus, before making an investment in shares of our common stock.
-Unless otherwise indicated, the information in this prospectus assumes (1) completion of the reorganization transaction (as defined below), (2) completion of the stock split (as defined below) and (3) that the underwriters will not exercise their over-allotment option to purchase an additional shares.
+Unless otherwise indicated, the information in this prospectus assumes (1) completion of the reorganization transaction (as defined below) and (2) that the underwriters will not exercise their over-allotment option to purchase an additional shares.

 We are a newly-formed Indiana corporation that has not, to date, conducted any activities other than those incident to our formation and the preparation of this prospectus.
-We were formed solely for the purpose of reorganizing the corporate structure of Vera Bradley Designs, Inc. We expect the shareholders of Vera Bradley Designs, Inc. will contribute all of their equity interests in that corporation to us in return for shares of our common stock on a one-for-one basis.
+We were formed solely for the purpose of reorganizing the corporate structure of Vera Bradley Designs, Inc. We expect the shareholders of Vera Bradley Designs, Inc. will contribute all of their equity interests in that corporation to us in return for shares of our common stock.
 As a result, Vera Bradley Designs, Inc. will become our wholly-owned subsidiary.
 We refer to the foregoing as our reorganization transaction.
-As used in this prospectus, except where the context otherwise requires or where otherwise indicated, the terms "company," "Vera Bradley," "we," "our," and "us" refer to Vera Bradley Designs, Inc., and its subsidiaries before the reorganization transaction, and Vera Bradley, Inc. and its subsidiaries, including Vera Bradley Designs, Inc., after the reorganization transaction.
+As used in this prospectus, except where the context otherwise requires or where otherwise indicated, the terms "company," "Vera Bradley," "we," "our," and "us" refer to Vera Bradley Designs, Inc. and its subsidiaries before the reorganization transaction, and Vera Bradley, Inc. and its subsidiaries, including Vera Bradley Designs, Inc., after the reorganization transaction.